LASSO Inference for High Dimensional Predictive Regressions: Model and Procedure

-When $w_{j,t}$ is a unit root regressor, this standard procedure fails to correct the bias, hindering valid inference.
+where the dependent variable in (\ref{eq:def-rhat-1}) is also scaled to be kept in line with (\ref{eq:def-rhat}) and (\ref{eq:def-lasso-proj}).
+For simplicity, in this subsection we temporarily restrict all nonstationary regressors to be pure unit roots ($\rho_{j}^{*}=1$).
+We show that the standard Dlasso procedure fails to correct the bias in this special case of LURs, thereby invalidating the inference in general cases.

 First, (\ref{eq:def-lasso-proj-1}) is a \emph{spurious regression} as in \citet{granger1974spurious}.
 In a low dimensional regression where all regressors have unit roots, the standardized least squares counterpart of the regression (\ref{eq:def-lasso-proj-1}) follows a functional central limit theorem (FCLT)